fojensen/photonfragmentation/README.md

 `root dfover1mf.c+`

-If you want a simpler value to assign for the systematic error, and not bin by bin, we can look at the scatter of the central value of the differences (i.e. ignoring the statistical error seen in the plot):
+If you want a simpler value to assign for the systematic error, and not bin by bin, we can look at the scatter of the central value of the differences (ignoring the statistical error seen in the bin-by-bin plot):

 `root scatter.c+`